Vermont Railway

 The Vermont Railway is a shortline railroad in Vermont and eastern New York, operating much of the former Rutland Railway.
 It is the main part of the Vermont Rail System, which also owns the Green Mountain Railroad, the Rutland's branch to Bellows Falls.
-The trackage is owned by the Vermont Agency of Transportation except in New York, where VTR operates a line owned by the Boston and Maine Corporation.
+The trackage is owned by the Vermont Agency of Transportation except in New York, where VTR operates a line owned by the Boston & Maine Railroad.
 The rail line employs about 150 people in Vermont.

 History

 The Rutland Railway was the only north-south line through western Vermont.
 A strike in 1953 precipitated the company's ending passenger service.
 Another strike shut down freight operations on September 25, 1961.
 The government of Vermont purchased the main line south of Burlington, as well as a branch to Bennington, 128.6 mi total, and the new Vermont Railway, incorporated on October 25, 1963, began operations on January 6, 1964.
-The company's first president was Jay Wulfson, who came from the Middletown and New Jersey Railroad.
+The company's first president was Jay Wulfson, who came from the Middletown & New Jersey Railroad.

-During the early years of the Vermont Railway, money was spent replacing old locomotives and rolling stock the railroad had inherited from the Rutland.
+During the early years of the Vermont Railway (VTR), money was spent replacing old locomotives and rolling stock the railroad had inherited from the Rutland.
 It bought several locomotives, both new and used.
 It also leased several hundred freight cars.

-The railroad continued to expand, entering the intermodal business in 1965, and acquiring the Clarendon and Pittsford Railroad in 1972, which gave VTR access to a limestone plant near Florence, Vermont.
-VTR retained the Clarendon and Pittsford name as a separate legal entity operating the acquired trackage.
-In the late 1970s several senior officials died, including Wulfson.
+The railroad continued to expand, entering the intermodal business in 1965, and acquiring the Clarendon & Pittsford Railroad (C&P) in 1972, which gave VTR access to a limestone plant near Florence, Vermont.
+VTR retained the C&P name as a separate legal entity operating the acquired trackage.
+In the late 1970s, several senior officials died, including Wulfson.
 The railroad grossed more than $2 million in revenues for the first time.
 Net earnings were about $20,000 a year, which was spent in improving the railroad.

 In 1982, VTR repaid the state of Vermont for the trackage the state had bought in 1964 to allow VTR to begin operations.
-A year later, VTR bought 23.7 mi of track between Rutland and Whitehall, New York from the Delaware and Hudson Railway and assigned it to its Clarendon and Pittsford subsidiary.
+A year later, VTR bought 23.7 mi of track between Rutland and Whitehall, New York from the Delaware & Hudson Railway (D&H) and assigned it to its Clarendon and Pittsford subsidiary.
 The track was severely deteriorated at the time of purchase, with track speeds as low as 6 mph over the entire line.
 During the first years after the purchase, a rehabilitation project was begun, upgrading the roadbed as well as the track and ties.
-Since the line was upgraded to higher standards, Whitehall has become a major interchange point between VTR and the D&H (now Canadian Pacific after its acquisition of the D&H).
+Since the line was upgraded to higher standards, Whitehall has become a major interchange point between VTR and D&H (now part of Canadian Pacific Railway).
 Since 1996, Amtrak's Ethan Allen Express has been operating on the Rutland - Whitehall section.